Related Documents

 Note

-If you installed MariaDB Galera Cluster over an existing stand-alone instance of MariaDB, there are some additional steps that you’ll need to take to update your system to the new database server.
+If you installed MariaDB Galera Cluster over an existing stand-alone instance of MariaDB, there are some additional steps that you will need to take to update your system to the new database server.
 For more information on this, see Migrating to Galera Cluster.